Home Doh Ref

 doh dohball_host https://host.com

-# Remove host immediately (routes to: doh pod dohball_host ~https://host.com)
+# Mark host for removal (routes to: doh pod dohball_host ~~https://host.com)

 Cache Management